cproctor/bba/old_content/2020_archive/2020_pages/2020_course_info.md

 Students explore constructivism, constructionism, and critical pedagogy, as well as embodied and situated cognition, the role of media and tools, representations and models in learning, and theories of technology design.
 These ideas are applied to case studies of schools and educational technologies, and to the design of a new educational technology.

 In the lab, students are immersed in a constructionist learning environment where they reflect on their own learning processes as they learn to use technologies for prototyping and digital fabrication.
-Students use these tools to design and build a constructionist educational technology.
+Students use these tools to design nand build a constructionist educational technology.

+Lecture (MSTU 5199) takes place in Grace Dodge Hall 361; lab (MSTU 5197) takes place in Thompson Hall 322I.

 ---
 # Teaching team